chrisgriffith/Ionic2Parks/README.md

 # Ionic2Parks

-This is a starter template for the Ionic2Parks app from [Mobile App Development with Ionic 2](http://www.ionic2book.com/) published by O'Reilly.
+This is a starter template for the Ionic2Parks app from [Mobile App Development with Ionic 2](http://www.ionic2book.com/) published by O'Reilly Press.

 ## How to use this template